Railway MCP server

 • deployment-list - List recent deployments for a service

-• deployment-trigger - Trigger a new deployment
+• deployment-trigger - Trigger a new deployment for a service

-• deployment-health-check - Check deployment status
+• deployment-health-check - Check the health/status of a deployment

 Variables